Login

 At the end of the course, participants, thanks to the interactive relationship with the lecturer, and to internet surfing, should be able to use the most important means available in the framework of international trade, so as to carry out a set of tasks and activities for companies engaged in export operations, as well as for public institutions supporting economic operators, or anyway to be ready to tackle them.

-A special focus will be devoted to practical needs for firms operating in international sales, especially those relating to markets assessment, foreign clients scouting, international marketing strategies, international negotiations, international contracts, international payments and guarantees, international transportation.
+A special focus is devoted to practical needs for firms operating in international sales, especially those relating to markets assessment, foreign clients scouting, international marketing strategies, international negotiations, international contracts, international payments and guarantees, international transportation.

 In all those fields, problems and solutions will be examined, as well as related aspects will be considered, such as the protection of intellectual property rights.

-In short, the cycle of seminars will deliver skills and know-how requested for the export manager position, which is often a vacancy in the 130,000 exporting Italian companies, and in the millions of exporting enterprises around the globe.
+In short, the cycle of seminars will deliver skills and know-how requested for the export manager position, which is often a vacancy in the 130,000 exporting Italian companies, as well as in millions of exporting enterprises around the globe.

 Prerequisites